OxygenCobalt/OxygenCobalt/README.md

 Hi.
 I'm Alex, but I prefer to go by my username OxygenCobalt.
 I'm a full-stack software engineer and Computer Science student at [Colorado School of Mines](https://mines.edu) with a passion for android apps, backend development, and music.
-Currently, I'm working on a new app, the website for Mines ACM, and the new backend of [Accrescent](https://accrescent.app).
+Currently, I'm working on a new app based on Jetpack Compose, the website for Mines ACM, and the new backend of [Accrescent](https://accrescent.app).

 I'm most known as the creator and primary maintainer of [Auxio](https://github.com/OxygenCobalt/Auxio), a slick and modern music player android app with thousands of users.
 I've also made a variety of smaller games, including implementations of